Extra Types

 When integer is passed from Python to Rust, it's impossible to understand what type is required on the Database side.
 Because of this restriction if you are trying to insert or update number value, you need to specify type on Python side explicitly.

-Let's assume we have table numbers in the database:
+Let's assume we have table numbers

-database typedatabase column name
+database type | database column name |

 And we want to INSERT new data to this table: